antaripgohain7671/hawkeye/README.md

 # Hawk Eye Security and Monitoring System

+NOTE: This repo contains crappy code created in a hurry.
+I copy pasted many things from stackoverflow without even knowing what they do.
+So use this repo as a reference if you are building something similar, but nothing more than that.

 This is the code for the final semester project by IoT Group 6, Jain University, Dept of BCA, 2021.

 ## Using the code